 94 Rutledge Avenue – Isaac Jenkins-Mikell House

 The Isaac Jenkins Mikell House is an iconic Charleston home located at the corner of Rutledge and Montagu in Harleston Village.
 It was built in 1853 by a wealthy planter and in 1935 became the Charleston Library.
 In 1960 it was returned to use as a private home.
-The Lands restored it as their residence in 1987.
+Joseph Land restored it as his residence in 1987.

 Pienlend Plantation, Ritter, SC

-The Lands purchased this property in 1990.
-They completely restored this old plantation home to it’s original grander, adding numerous out buildings and ponds, making it a premiere hunting preserve.
+Joseph Land purchased this property in 1990.
+He completely restored this old plantation home to it’s original grander, adding numerous out buildings and ponds, making it a premiere hunting preserve.
 The beautiful Antebellum Home is situated on 400 acres in the ACE Basin.